[UPDATE] A consumer group dashboard is now available, learn more: (Part II) - Consumer groups.

 The result of the query above should be something like,

 tags: host=kafka-telemetry-15 time non_negative_derivative ---- ----------------------- 1520197410000000000 157.93333333333334 1520197440000000000 159.73333333333332 1520197470000000000 159.66666666666666 1520197500000000000 160 1520197530000000000 158.93333333333334 1520197560000000000 157.33333333333334 1520197590000000000 160 1520197620000000000 159

 As you can see, querying the underlying InfluxDB database that stores the Kafka telemetry measurements from your Aiven Kafka cluster is easy.

 Aiven Kafka dashboards are a powerful tool for debugging and troubleshooting issues, understanding system behavior during load/peak hours and trends, alerting to avert service outage, and capacity planning.

-We hope to introduce Kafka topic related, and consumer/producer specific telemetry and a set of dashboards in the next iteration of Aiven Kafka dashboards to provide even more visibility into your Aiven Kafka.
+We’ll continue to improve the dashboards and plan on introducing Kafka topic related, and producer specific telemetry and a set of dashboards in upcoming ititerations of Aiven Kafka dashboards to provide even more visibility into your Aiven Kafka.
 So, stay tuned!